-We call upon our Core Value of vision to revitalize the economy by creating a robust tourism industry, which in turn will retain and attract more residents and more industry jobs.
+We call upon our Core Value of vision to revitalize the economy by creating sustainable tourism services and opportunites, which in turn will retain and attract more residents and more industry jobs.

 But our Core Value of fairness is what makes the dual mandate possible.
 Without it we loose the connection of getting tourists more interested in our region, and we risk alienating stakeholders.
 Reflect on the past, be fair to all in the present, and look to the future and you will be immune to group think and be the voice of reason for those who are motivated and listening.

 Pertaining to culture.
 For reference, Appalachian is generally related to the various chains of mountain ranges in North America.

 The current general five state service area we will focus on for the next several years will be,

 There is a good amount of intercultural diversity within this five state region, and even the forest ecology and climates are somewhat diverse.

-We will create Tours and work with others in the Coal Country areas, which are Far Eastern KY, Far Southwestern Virginia, and Southwestern West Virginia.
+We will focus on promoting the Coal Country areas, which are Far Eastern KY, Far Southwestern Virginia, and Southwestern West Virginia.
 We believe these areas need the most help with diversifying their economies.

-Generally, there are three common elements with sustainability:
+We look at these three elements with sustainability:

 This generally applies to people who leave their hometown to visit another place to have a physical and or emotional experience.
 They may or may not purchase goods, but they are nearly always looking to make a connection with the visited place.
 This connection is usually brought about by paid services/goods, and public lands that are generated by taxes, and strangers who are locals.